FarronF/limerick-council-meetings/meetings/2019/03/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th February 2019.md

 the intention of the Government to invest in a total of 118 flood relief schemes

-nationwide over the coming decade.---
+nationwide over the coming decade.
+---
 5

 The first tranche of €257 million in funding will see 50 nationwide schemes